 History of the Program:

 The concept for creating written guidelines for housing families and pets of domestic violence together was created by Allie Phillips in the late-1990’s when she was a frontline assistant prosecuting attorney in Michigan.
 One particular domestic violence case resulted in her complaining victim walking hand-in-hand out of the courtroom with her defendant husband … all so that she could keep her two dogs and goat safe.
 This woman chose to stay in her abusive relationship after watching one of her dogs lose its life to violence.
 That case changed how Allie viewed victims of family violence.
 Unable to find any domestic violence shelters that would house pets, and no resources available, Allie knew something needed to be done and began developing guidelines for shelters to welcome family pets.

 After training criminal justice professionals on this solution since 2004, Allie launched the first and only global initiative to address this problem in 2008.
 At that time, only four family violence shelters in the U.S. were known to house pets on-site with families.
 She published written guidelines to guide domestic violence shelter through the process of safely housing pets on-site with their families.

-Now SAF-T is a global initiative and non-profit educational organization with over 130 shelters in the United States, Australia, Canada, Netherlands and New Zealand allowing pets on-site.
-But with approximately 1,700 shelters in the United States, and additional shelters worldwide, more needs to be done to keep families with pets safe.
+Now SAF-T is a global initiative and non-profit educational organization with over 150 shelters in the United States, Australia, Canada, Netherlands, New Zealand and Spain allowing pets on-site.
+But with approximately 1,900 shelters in the United States, and additional shelters worldwide, more needs to be done to keep families with pets safe.

 Sheltering Animals & Families Together (SAF-T) was launched to help families and pets find their way to safety.
 SAF-T is endorsed by Ahimsa House, National District Attorneys Association, National Coalition Against Domestic Violence, National Link Coalition, National Resource Center on Domestic Violence, Pets of the Homeless, RedRover, Safety Network for Abused Animals and People and VioPet.